AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 * The datasets: __BTC_2023_2024_MarketCap__ & __Bitcoin USD (01-05.2024)__, __ETH-USD (2017-2024)__ & __ETH-USD (01-05.2024)__ where combinded because they were the same data but in different Date ranges.

 * Once the main datasets where combined into one (one for BTC and other for ETH), __null values__ and __duplicated values__ where removed because there was not too much data (only 2 rows for the null) and duplicated values wheren less han 15 rows for each dataset.

+* S&P 500 dataset was trim in order to have the same date ranges with Bitcoin and S&P's 500.